IbrahimElshafey/LocalResumableFunction/_Documents/_Efficient Wait Matching.md

 	* Find first match
 	* If match found and set data using dynamic expression not null >> set data
 		* If the value that will be set is null >> throw exception
-	* The other not matched will be marked as cancled
+	* The other not matched will be marked as canceled
 * Static evalution for each group
 	* Deserialize pushed call to `InputOutput` strong type
 	* For each Wait deserialize state object to `FunctionContainerClass` strong type
 	* Check waits against static match expression if exist
 	* Find first match
 	* If match found >> set data using set data expression
-	* The other not matched will be marked as cancled
+	* The other not matched will be marked as canceled
 * Continue processing matched wait

 # Expression Serialization [Will be separate project]